The 1960’s Kombi van at the front of Islantis Surf Experience at Newhaven gives visitors a sample of the surfing culture

-When I visited the famous Bells Beach trophy was on display.
+When I visited, the famous Bells Beach surfing trophy was on display.

 This honours the fact that this event was for one year held at Woolamai Beach because of no surf at Bells.
-A wetsuit signed by nearly all Bells Beach winners, male and female, was also on display.
+A wet suit signed by nearly all Bells Beach winners, male and female, is also on display.

 Next to the Sandman Secrets room is a display of surfboards showing the progression of board design.

 The difference between the first boards - a plank of wood steamed to a curve at one end - and today's high tech equipment is amazing.

 Of particular interest is the influence of famous Australian surfers such as Mark Richards, a legend of the sport who rules the waves worldwide during the 1970's and 1980's.

 He began shaping his own boards and designed the first double-fin surfboard - easier to manoeuvre in small, sloppy conditions.

-Apart from surfboards through the centuries, there are early examples of body boards and surf skis, including one of a fascinatiing hollow construction of plywood, displayed in the nearby retail area.
+Apart from surfboards through the centuries, there are early examples of body boards and surf skis, including one of a fascinating hollow construction of plywood, displayed in the nearby retail area.